raspberrypilearning/butterfly-garden/en/step_4.md

 --- task ---

-Click the green flag to check if Butterfly 3 is smaller and flying at the back of the the other butterflies.
+Click the green flag to check your program.
+Is Butterfly 3 smaller and flying behind the other butterflies?

 --- no-print ---